djpbarry/KimmelNET/README.md

 # Train KimmelNet On Your Own Data

 To train KimmelNet on your own images, you first need to organise your training data into the same folder structure used in this repo's "test_data".
-You can then use the [provided Python script](https://github.com/djpbarry/KimmelNET/blob/main/train_model.py) to run the training, by simply changing the `train_path` variable to specify the location of your training data:
+You can then use the [provided Python script](https://github.com/djpbarry/KimmelNET/blob/main/train_model.py) to run the training, by simply changing the `train_path` variable to specify the location of your training data - here's the first few lines of `train_model.py` with the most important variables highlighted:

 ```python
 import glob